seantwie03/rhel-lab/README.md

 - Review and update the variables in [vars/rhel_lab_vars.yml](vars/rhel_lab_vars.yml) as desired.
 Especially update the **user_name**, **os_variant**, and **iso_path** variables.
 - Run `ansible-galaxy install -r collections/requirements.yml` to install the [community.libvirt collection](https://galaxy.ansible.com/ui/repo/published/community/libvirt/)

+### Red Hat Academy Labs

+The Virtual Machines created by this repository may work for some of the Red Hat Academy (RHA) labs.
+Supporting the RHA labs is outside of the scope of this project.
+If you want to try running the RHA labs you can, but it has not been tested and is certainly not garunteed to work.

+If you want to test your luck try this:

+- On the Workstation VM in the RHA Lab environment, run the following command:

+      cd /home/student
+      tar -cvf rha-labs.tar.gz .venv .grading

+- Download the `rha-labs.tar.gz` to your local workstation.
+- Place `rha-labs.tar.gz` in the same directory as the create_vms.yml file
+- Run `ansible-playbook --ask-become-pass create_vms.yml`

+If you do these steps correctly, the kickstart file will extract the files to the student's account in the Workstation VM.
+You can then attempt to run the `lab` command the same way you run it in the RHA lab environment.

 ## Creating the Environment